zarnasavaliya09/WEB452_MvcBalloon/README.txt

 	now ,its a time to change title of project to Up and Away Ballons. next, add new controller named BalloonsController.cs
-	it's a time to create a view,so i create new folder named HelloWorld and add index.cshtml file.
+	it's a time to create a view,so i create new folder named HelloWorld and add index.cshtml file. add another navigation link About Us to Nav Menu and create view AboutUs.cshtml file.
+	Update footer to product name.